Bionus/imgbrd-grabber/docs/_docs/commands/shimmie.md

 ## Local web server

-First, we're going to install WAMP, which contains everithing required to have a local web server.
+First, we're going to install WAMP, which contains everything required to have a local web server.

 1. Download the latest version of WampServer here (2.2e as I am writing this): http://sourceforge.net/projects/wampserver/
 2. Install it somewhere that doesn’t requires admin rights to write into (for example, the default location c:\wamp)